-Summertime means dining al fresco (if it’s not too hot!).
+Summertime means dining al fresco.
 But what does that mean for the San Fernando Valley?
 The sidewalk patio is indeed making a comeback with a sprinkling down Ventura Blvd, but where are the patios you can’t always see?
 We scoped out some of the best hidden, behind-the-scenes dining locales in the 818.
 Most are perfect for private parties too.

 The Stand: Urban country manifests in this closed off patio.
 Eating hot dogs and burgers at budget prices never felt so good.
 17000 Ventura Boulevard Encino, CA 91316, (818) 788-2700

-Bow and Truss: This Spanish inspired restaurant from Knitting Factory Entertainment just opened last month.
-The 2000 square foot front patio is protected by a large gate and includes an outside bar.
+Bow and Truss: This Spanish inspired restaurant has a 2000 square foot front patio is protected by a large gate and includes an outside bar.
 Dogs are welcome while you dine on small plates and cocktails.
 11122 Magnolia Avenue., North Hollywood (just east of Vineland), (818) 985-8787.
 Street parking or valet parking.